vmware-tanzu/vmotion-migration-tool-for-bosh-deployments/docs/migrate.md

 `disk-43edf7b2-467b-4913-8142-91b24896b482.eyJ0YXJnZXRfZGF0YXN0b3JlX3BhdHRlcm4iOiJeKE5GU1xcLURhdGFzdG9yZTEpJCJ9`.
 Record the disk GUID, i.e. `disk-43edf7b2-467b-4913-8142-91b24896b482`

 Login to the target vSphere UI and find the migrated BOSH director VM.
-Shut the Director VM.
+Shutdown the Director VM.
 Edit the BOSH VM settings in vCenter, find the persistent disk (typically the 3rd disk in the list) and detach it (click the X that appears to the right of the disk on hover).